plotly/plotly.py/doc/python/bar-charts.md

 As noted above `px.bar()` will result in **one rectangle drawn per row of input**.
 This can sometimes result in a striped look as in the examples above.
 To combine these rectangles into one per color per position, you can use `px.histogram()`, which has [its own detailed documentation page](histograms.md).

+!!! note

-> `px.bar` and `px.histogram` are designed  to be nearly interchangeable in their call signatures, so as to be able to switch between aggregated and disaggregated bar representations.
+    `px.bar` and `px.histogram` are designed  to be nearly interchangeable in their call signatures, so as to be able to switch between aggregated and disaggregated bar representations.

 ```python
 import plotly.express as px